The NCAA’s got some explaining to do.

 You look at him as the coach that you want every player to have because he cares.
 You look at his frustration, and here’s a sport that he loves, and he couldn’t deal with how badly the players were being treated.
 He couldn’t work in a system like that and feel good about it.
 The fact that he came out and said that, how much it ripped him up, that’s crazy!

 TSL: I loved how you approached this work not from a sports perspective but as a civil and human rights issue.
 How would you respond to someone who regurgitates the NCAA’s argument that the players are fairly compensated for their athletic endeavors with a scholarship and a shot at a college degree, and that in no way, shape or form should they be paid?

 Sharmeen: It’s true that they’re given a chance at getting a degree.
 But that’s different from getting a real college education.
-Are they getting a real college education is the true question.
+Are they getting a real college education?
+That’s the true question?

 If you look at the players in our film, they actually graduated from great institutions.
 Shamar graduated from Rutgers!
 And what does he end up doing?
 Sleeping in his car and working three jobs while barely being able to make ends meet.
 That’s not right.